mukoan/ReferenceOrganiser/README.md

 I am not offering binaries at this time.

 * Clone the repo
 * Run qmake on the pro file, e.g. `qmake ReferenceOrganiser.pro -o Makefile`
 * `make`
 * Alternatively load the pro file into QtCreator and build from there

+Test Reference Organiser by selecting Database - Load from the menu and opening the `example.rodb` file.

 # Instructions

-Full instructions and latest details are available from [lyndonhill.com](http://www.lyndonhill.com/Projects/referenceorganiser.html).
+Full instructions and latest details are available from [lyndonhill.com](https://www.lyndonhill.com/projects/referenceorganiser.html).

 Since version 1.3 all paper reviews are stored in a flat file database, you can import the old style reviews